 Check out some awesome mountain biking in Pemberton with pro riders Matt Hunter and Trond Hansen!

-be a natural and obvious choice for race organizers.
-The Nimby Fifty is a technical marathon XC mountain bike race that was held annually in Pemberton.
+Pemberton was, of course, a natural and obvious choice for Nimby Fifty race organizers.
+The Nimby Fifty was a technical marathon XC mountain bike race that was held annually in Pemberton.

 This wasn't your typical XC race.
 The Nimby Fifty was referred to as a technical marathon xc bike race.
 This means the race was absolutely loaded with incredible single-track, and not for the faint of heart.
 The race was approximately 35 km in length, boasting a lung busting 101 switchback long pristine single-track climb.